gmickel/CodeWhisper/USAGE.md

 Options:
 * `-p, --path <path>`: Path to the codebase (default: current directory)
 * `-m, --model <modelId>`: Specify the AI model to use (if not specified, CodeWhisper will prompt you to select a model from the list of available models)
+* `-t, --task <task>`: Short task title
+* `-d, --description <description>`: Detailed task description
+* `-i, --instructions <instructions>`: Additional instructions for the task
+* `-c, --context <paths...>`: Specify files or directories to include in the task context.
+Can be file paths, directory paths, or glob patterns.
+Multiple entries should be space-separated.
-* `--diff`: Use diff format for file updates instead of full file content
+* `-df, --diff`: Use diff format for file updates instead of full file content
 * `-g, --gitignore <path>`: Path to .gitignore file (default: .gitignore)
 * `-f, --filter <patterns...>`: File patterns to include (use glob patterns, e.g., "src/**/*.js")
 * `-e, --exclude <patterns...>`: File patterns to exclude (use glob patterns, e.g., "**/*.test.js")
 * `-s, --suppress-comments`: Strip comments from the code
 * `-l, --line-numbers`: Add line numbers to code blocks
+* `-cw, --context-window <number>`: Specify the context window for the AI model.
+Only applicable for Ollama models.
+* `-mt, --max-tokens <number>`: Specify the max output tokens for the AI model.
+Only applicable for Ollama models.
 * `--case-sensitive`: Use case-sensitive pattern matching
 * `--custom-ignores <patterns...>`: Additional patterns to ignore
 * `--cache-path <path>`: Custom path for the cache file